Inscribed shapes inquiry

-The inquiry can continue by modifying the prompt to include different pairs of shapes (equilateral triangle and circle, hexagon and circle, and so on).
-This can lead to a discussion of why some pairs are not permissible - that is, why one shape cannot be inscribed in another, such as an equilateral triangle inside a square.
+The inquiry can be extended by changing the shapes in the prompt to include different pairs (equilateral triangle and circle, hexagon and circle, and so on).
+This can lead to a discussion of why some pairs are not possible (that is, why one shape cannot be inscribed in another) such as an equilateral triangle inside a square.

-Areas of the curriculum that have been covered in this inquiry are:
+Areas of the curriculum that have been covered in this inquiry:

 A year 10 class at Haverstock School (Camden, London, UK) made the observations and posed the questions in the picture.
 The students decided that 'fit better' means a higher percentage of the area is covered.
 They went on to conduct a teacher-structured inquiry (see resources below).